vujadinv/pingapp/README.md

 ## TODO

 * While working with sockets, both client and server side, System.gc() was explicitly used in respective cleanup methods to control memory consumption.
-* Support for configuration via app properties
+* Support for configuration via app properties.
-* Message sizes are not enforced on the server side
+* Message sizes are not enforced on the server side.
-* More detailed statistics
+* More detailed statistics.
+* Increase test coverage.

 ## Built With